 Excellent Healthcare

 Switzerland has an excellent healthcare service because of the extensive network of doctors and well-equipped hospitals.
-This makes the patient waiting list short so that people can get treated as soon as possible.
+By using short waiting lists, they ensure prompt treatment for patients.

 What’s more, the emergency rooms in this country are rarely overwhelmed.
 Therefore, most Swiss residents are satisfied with the local healthcare service.